ycherkasov/historical-projects/strauscpp4/ch12_functions/readme.txt

   The reason is to keep resolution for an individual operator or function call context-independent
 * A pointer to function does not allow the code to be modified
 * A pointer to a noexcept function can be declared noexcept
-* A pointer to function must reflect the linkage of a function (15.2.6)
+* A pointer to function must reflect the linkage of a function (15.2.6) and calling convention
 * Neither linkage specification nor noexcept may appear in type aliases: using Pc = extern "C" void(int); // error: linkage specification in alias using Pn = void(int) noexcept; // error: noexcept in alias